Derek Kreckler is a multidisciplinary artist whose work spans performance, sound, photography, sculpture and installation.

 Key works include: Bicycle Race (1978), Telling (1986), How to Discipline a Tree (1989), Fill (1990), White Pointer – You are listening to humans observing fish at the New York aquarium (1992), Blind Ned (1996), Sit.Com (1997), The Looking and Other Outcomes (1999), Holey (2003), White Goods (2004), Antidote (2005), Big Wave Hunting (2011), Appropriated Circumstance (2012), Littoral (2014), Colonial Modern (2025).

-Derek Kreckler’s education includes a Bachelor of Visual Arts from the South Australian School of Art (1977-1980).
-On returning to his hometown, he enrolled in postgraduate studies at Sydney College of the Arts in 1984.
+Derek Kreckler studied Visual Arts at the South Australian School of Art (1977-1980).
 In 1989, he graduated with a Master of Visual Arts from the Sydney College of the Arts and was awarded the Sydney College of the Arts Postgraduate Award.
-In 1990, Derek received an Australia Council Fellowship Residency to attend a MOMA PS1 in New York (1991-1992).
+In 1990, Derek received an Australia Council Fellowship Residency to attend a PS1 in New York (1991-1992).
 In 2012, he received a Doctor of Creative Arts from Wollongong University.